jffernan/my-react-weather-app-api/README.md

 ## Installation

-To use my React app, first clone my React repo from GitHub via 'git clone git@github.com:jffernan/my-react-weather-app.git' at your terminal, 'cd' to the new directory, then run ‘npm install’, and last, run ‘npm start' to launch your http server.
-Last, follow the provided http link to open my app in your browser.
+To use BOTH my React app with my companion Rails API, first clone both from GitHub via 'git@github.com:jffernan/my-react-weather-app-api.git' and 'git@github.com:jffernan/my-react-weather-app.git' at your terminal.
+'CD' to the 'my-react-weather-app' repo, and then run ‘npm install’.
+Last, 'CD' to the 'my-react-weather-app-api' repo, and then run ‘rake start' to launch your http server.

 ## Contributing